ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/authorization.md

 ## Roles

-TODO: Test

-Roles provide a very intuitive way of dividing our users into groups.
+Roles provide a very intuitive way of dividing our users into groups with different access rights.

 When building our `ClaimsPrincipal`, we just have to add one or more role claims.